sgra64/se1-play/README.md

 <img src="https://raw.githubusercontent.com/sgra64/se1-play/refs/heads/markup/img/javadoc-2.png" width="800"/>

-Make sure, your name appears as *Author* - adjust in: `src/application/package-info.java` and recompuile *Javadoc*.
+Make sure, your name appears as *Author* - adjust in: `src/application/package-info.java` and recompile *Javadoc*.

-Since *Javadoc* is generated (compiled) content, it is not committed into the *git* repository.
-Source files have already been committed.
+Since *Javadoc* is generated (compiled) content, it is not committed to the *git* repository.
+Java source files have already been committed.

 <!-- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -->